symnixhq/portal/docs/faq.md

 ## What happens with my services if I unsubscribe?

 We're sorry to see you go.
 Nevertheless, all services will remain deployed on your host in the same version as you deployed them with your active subscription.
 However, you cannot deploy new versions of your services or make changes via the Symnix application.
-We will forget all credentials to your system as soon as you unsubscribe.

 ## Where can I view upcoming features?